azat-co/aws-intermediate/02-modules.md

 Task: Install AWS CLI, configure, create an instance with apache httpd via AWS CLI and no SSH, make the HTML page (hello world) visible in the browser *publicly*

+Detailed instructions and link are in labs/0-installs.md

-Time to finish: 20 min
+Time to finish: 15 min 👾

 ---